kspalaiologos/xpar/README.md

 Do not use xpar for critical data, do not expect backwards or forwards compatibility until then.
 Currently tested only on Zen4 x86_64 Linux.

+# Development

+A rough outline of some development-related topics below.

 ## Roadmap

 - Need to implement the parallel variant.